With all the incredible effects of moringa powder, it’s not shocking that some out there use Moringa Oleifera to help with their thyroid hormones.

-Nearly 20 million people in the United States have some thyroid disorder.
+Approximately 20 million people in the United States experience thyroid disorders.
 (Source)

-Let’s see how Moringa Olieferia can help improve thyroid hormones and, hopefully, get you back to normal thyroid function.
+Let’s explore how Moringa Oleifera can contribute to enhancing thyroid hormones and, ideally, restore normal thyroid function.

 How can Moringa Improve Thyroid Health to Help Thyroid Disorders?

-Studies have shown that Moringa Leaves Extract helps stabilize TSH values caused by both hyperthyroidism and hypothyroidism.
-Those experiencing the effects of hyperthyroidism will see their TSH values raised, while those experiencing hypothyroidism will see their TSH values lowered.
-This makes Moringa Leaves Extract an excellent thyroid medication.
+Studies indicate that Moringa Leaves Extract aids in stabilizing TSH values affected by both hyperthyroidism and hypothyroidism.
+Individuals with hyperthyroidism may observe an increase in their TSH values, whereas those with hypothyroidism may witness a decrease.
+This establishes Moringa Leaves Extract as a promising option for thyroid management.
 (Source: Int.
 J. Pharmacol., 15 (2): 222, 2019)

 Basic Thyroid Function